btrask/stronglink/SUBSTANCE.md

 - [Latency numbers every programmer should know](https://gist.github.com/jboner/2841832)
 - [This article on Reddit, with Q&A](https://www.reddit.com/r/programming/comments/3i4ffo/c_programming_substance_guidelines/)
 - [This article on Hacker News, with Q&A](https://news.ycombinator.com/item?id=10157018)

+Thanks to [Splat Space](http://splatspace.org/) for hosting a review of this document (2015-12-06) and everyone who attended for many valuable comments and suggestions.